Skip to main content

 This basis has a singular algorithm currently and the number of clusters will solely depend on the predefined distance between the points and how geographically dispersed the points are.

-It is important to mention that the clusters are interactable, meaning that they can be broken down or combined together.
+It is important to mention that the clusters are interactable, meaning that they can be broken down or combined.

-To join clusters, simply drag and drop one cluster onto another, or press Shift and click on the desired cluster in order to split it.
+To join clusters, simply drag and drop one cluster onto another, or press Shift and click on the desired cluster to split it.

 Task selection also works here, so you're able to select a particular Task and drag it to a desired cluster.
 Press Ctrl + Shift to select the Task (or Tasks) you want to join into a specific cluster and drag them onto that cluster.